-As of December 31, the Brandes Global Equity Strategy held its key positions in the economically sensitive financials and the more defensive health care sector.
-Our largest sector underweight was to the technology sector, which given its price appreciation this year, rose above a 20% allocation in the MSCI World Index.
-Our allocation to that sector was below half the benchmark weighting at quarter end.
+As of December 31, the Brandes Global Equity Fund held its key positions in the economically sensitive financials and the more defensive health care sector.
+The Fund's largest sector underweight was to the technology sector, which given its price appreciation this year, rose above a 20% allocation in the MSCI World Index.
+The Fund's allocation to that sector was below half the benchmark weighting at quarter end.